The Live-In Kitchen

 • Black Bean and Butternut Squash Quesadillas

-a black bean burger with tomato, lettuce, onion, and avocado on a bun.
+Black bean burger on a plate topped with lettuce, tomato, red onion, and avocado whip.

 If you make this recipe, be sure to rate it, leave a comment, or tag #theliveinkitchen on Instagram!